 Practical applications of AI to support business processes

-But to home in for the moment on one particular initiative: a lot of insights into AI can already be gained from our Service-Meister project, which I have reported on previously in dotmagazine.
+But AI can achieve so much more than just securing our IT systems against malicious actors.
+To home in for the moment on one particular initiative: a lot of insights into AI can already be gained from our Service-Meister project, which I have reported on previously in dotmagazine.
 Service-Meister takes a deep dive into the topic, looking at the value of AI in service management and industrial plant maintenance.
 We started the project as part of the German Ministry AI Innovation Competition (and in the meantime, the project has been awarded funding) with a simple story: There’s a huge demand for service management, especially in the industrial area, but also in other sectors like white goods.
 In the past, the companies who produced systems or appliances also provided the servicing.
 But now, this servicing is being outsourced more and more often.